Tropical monsoon climate

-An area of tropical monsoon climate (occasionally known as a sub-equatorial, tropical wet climate or a tropical monsoon and trade-wind littoral climate) is a tropical climate sub-type that corresponds to the Köppen climate classification category Am.
+An area of tropical monsoon climate (occasionally known as a sub-equatorial, tropical wet climate or a tropical monsoon and trade-wind littoral climate) is a tropical climate subtype that corresponds to the Köppen climate classification category Am.
 Tropical monsoon climates have monthly mean temperatures above 18 °C in every month of the year and a dry season.
 The tropical monsoon climate is the intermediate climate between the wet Af (or tropical rainforest climate) and the drier Aw (or tropical savanna climate).

 A tropical monsoon climate's driest month has on average less than 60 mm, but more than $100-\left(\frac{Total\ Annual\ Precipitation\ (mm)}{25}\right)$.
 This is in direct contrast to a tropical savanna climate, whose driest month has less than 60 mm of precipitation and also less than $100-\left(\frac{Total\ Annual\ Precipitation\ (mm)}{25}\right)$ of average monthly precipitation.
 In essence, a tropical monsoon climate tends to either have more rainfall than a tropical savanna climate or have less pronounced dry seasons.
 A tropical monsoon climate tends to vary less in temperature during a year than does a tropical savanna climate.
-This climate has a driest month which nearly always occurs at or soon after the winter solstice.
+This climate has the driest month, which nearly always occurs at or soon after the winter solstice.

-Versions
+Varieties

-There are generally two versions of a tropical monsoon climate:
+There are generally two varieties of a tropical monsoon climate: